joseimedio/Airbnb-in-Madrid/README.md

 Some geographical references were included on every scatter plot.
 That way, drawing conclusions became easier.

 In order to create the grid, different sizes were tried.
-The one that yield the most visual results was 1 square km (approx.).
+The one that yielded the most visual results was 1 square km (approx.).
 This is equivalent to a rectangle of 0.009 degrees of latitude by 0.012 degrees of longitude. (https://www.johndcook.com/how_big_is_a_degree.html)

 Finally, it was necessary to filter the results again before making the scatter plots.
 This is because the presence of outliers made the color code way less informative.
 And thus, the scatter plots less visual.